Get all the latest data for Ethiopia

 Which neighborhoods in Ethiopia are expected to see price growth in coming years?

-The single most important catalyst expected to drive future price growth in these Ethiopia neighborhoods is the Bishoftu International Airport project, which will reshape connectivity and create sustained housing demand along the entire development corridor through the early 2030s.
+The single most important catalyst behind future price growth in these Ethiopia neighborhoods is the $12.5 billion Bishoftu International Airport project, which began construction in January 2026 and is expected to reshape residential demand along the entire Addis Ababa-Bishoftu axis over the next decade.

 What Do Locals and Expats Really Think About Different Areas in Ethiopia?